Updated: Mar 22

-The voltage at the generating station is stepped up by a transformer for long distance transmission to reduce the line losses, and at the receiving end the voltage is stepped down to utilization voltage level.
-The transformer used for this application is known as power transformer.
-Power transformers of rating more than 200 MVA is used at 400 KV,220 KV,132 KV,66 KV,33 KV is classified in the category of power transformer.
-The power transformer acts as a step-up and step- down transformer at sending and receiving end respectively.
+The voltage at the generating station is stepped up by a transformer for long-distance transmission to reduce the line losses, and at the receiving end, the voltage is stepped down to the utilization voltage level.
+The transformer used for this application is known as a power transformer.
+Power transformers of rating more than 200 MVA are used at 400 KV,220 KV,132 KV,66 KV,33 KV is classified in the category of the power transformer.
+The power transformer acts as a step-up and step-down transformer at sending and receiving end respectively.

 What is Distribution Transformer?

-Distribution transformers are used at lower voltage rating to utilize the voltage at end use.
-The distribution transformers are of less than 200 MVA capacity in the voltage grade of 11 KV,6.6 KV,3.3 KV,0.440 V,230 V. The secondary voltage tends to be lower and secondary voltage is used by end user.
+Distribution transformers are used at lower voltage ratings to utilize the voltage at end-use.
+The distribution transformers are of less than 200 MVA capacity in the voltage grade of 11 KV,6.6 KV,3.3 KV,0.440 V,230 V. The secondary voltage tends to be lower and secondary voltage is used by the end-user.

 Further, we can differentiate the power transformer and distribution transformer on the following basis.

 Size of Transformer

 Power transformers are large rating transformers of higher voltage grade (>200MVA, 400KV), therefore the size of the transformer is bigger than the distribution transformer.

 Power transformers have higher voltage grades 400 KV, 220 KV etc. therefore more insulation is required.
 The transformer is generally of outdoor duty and the insulation level is kept high to withstand lightning impulse.
 Distribution transformers have less insulation requirement because the voltage grades of the transformer are below 33 KV.